flempriere/SedgewickAlgorithmsInC/Chapter3/LinkedLists/index.md

 (each node points to itself or some other node in the set).
 Prove that you ultimately get into a cycle if you start at any given node and follow links.*

 **Solution**: Let the set be of size $N$, pick an arbitrary node and follow $N + 1$ links.
-No since there are only $N$ nodes, by the pigeonhole principle we must have revisited at least one node and therefore entered a cycle.
+Now since there are only $N$ nodes, by the pigeonhole principle we must have revisited at least one node and therefore entered a cycle.

 ### [Exercise 3.54](./Exercises/Ex3_54/ex3_54.c)